alinapopaqb/drl-navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the `p1_navigation/` folder, and unzip (or decompress) the file.
+4. Place the file in the `navigation/` folder, and unzip (or decompress) the file.

-3.
+5. Create an IPython kernel for the drlnd environment:

+`python -m ipykernel install --user --name drlnd --display-name "drlnd"`

+6. In order to run the code for training the agent, run in the terminal in the current  directory:

+`jupyter notebook`